Alliance is a progressive, internationalist and pro-European party.

 - Participation in and access to the key policing, security and judicial mechanisms of the EU, such as the European Arrest Warrant and the Schengen Information System 2.

-In the event that Northern Ireland was outside the European Union, there would be an expectation that the UK Government would ensure that any funding gaps to Northern Ireland are backfilled.
-This must not revert to the Barnett Formula as the existing approach to EU funding reflects the higher relative need of Northern Ireland.
-This applies in particular to any successor to the Common Agricultural Policy and the proposed Shared Prosperity Fund which may replace the Structural Funds.
+- If Northern Ireland were outside the European Union, there would be an expectation that the UK Government bridge any funding gaps to Northern Ireland.
+This must not revert to the Barnett Formula, as the existing approach to EU funding reflects the higher relative need of Northern Ireland.
+This is particularly relevant to any successor to the Common Agricultural Policy and the proposed Shared Prosperity Fund which may replace the Structural Funds.

 The Protection of Rights

-There is a joint challenge for the UK Government, the Irish Government and the European Union to ensure continuity and further application of additional rights that become recognised.
-This should apply to all those who reside within Northern Ireland.
-Furthermore these rights should remain fully enforceable through the judicial mechanisms of the EU.
+There is a joint challenge for the UK Government, the Irish Government and the EU to ensure continuity and further application of additional rights that become recognised.
+This should apply to all those who reside within Northern Ireland and these rights should remain fully enforceable through the judicial mechanisms of the EU.

-Alliance also wants the 1981 UK Nationality Act to better reflect in law the identity and citizenship terms of the Good Friday Agreement.
+We want the 1981 UK Nationality Act to be amended to better reflect in law the identity and citizenship terms of the Good Friday Agreement.

-Alliance also wants to see the Common Travel Area placed on a formal legal basis.
+We believe the Common Travel Area should be placed on a formal legal basis.